dcohen-dalton/csx/_sources/assignments/1-getting-started/getting-started.rst.txt

 In AbstractSimulation, these are the abstract methods that MovingBallApp needs to define:

    #. ``reset`` - Adds options to the Control Panel and returns the simulation to its default state.
 All commands within the reset() method are executed the FIRST time the simulation is INITIALIZED, and every time the RESET button is clicked after that.
 Note that the RESET button appears when the app is first loaded, but does not appear again until the app has been STARTED and STOPPED, and NEW is clicked.
    #. ``initialize`` - Sets the initial conditions of your simulation.
-Within this method, you should read in the values of any control panel fields and add objects to any DisplayFrame or PlotFrame windows.
-The commands within this method are executed once, every time the INITIALIZE button in clicked.
+It should read and store values from the control panel and add objects to the PlotFrame.
+The commands within this method are executed once, or every time the INITIALIZE button in clicked.
-   #. ``doStep`` - Invoked every 1/10 second, it defines the actions to take to do the animation.
+   #. ``doStep`` - Invoked every 1/10 second, it defines the actions that do the animation.
 It is also invoked each time the Step button is pressed.

 You also need a ``main`` method to run the simulation.